Priyanshutripathi-977/C-programming/README.md

 # C-programming
-All C programming codes and questions are here.
+All C programming codes and lab questions are here.
 <br>
 Author - Priyanshu Tripathi